zachpmanson/notes/notes/Notes/Internet/Fediverse/Fediverse.md

 -- [the federation statitics hub](https://the-federation.info/)

-The fediverse is a series of decentralised instances of social networks that are able to communicate with one another using shared protocols.
-It uses a few different protocols over the different services, but [[ActivityPub]] (and its flagship platform [[Mastodon]]) is the most popular by a considerable margin.
+The fediverse is a series of social networks that are able to communicate with one another using shared protocols.
+It uses a few different protocols over the different services, but [[ActivityPub]] (and its flagship platform [[Mastodon]]) is the most popular.

 ![[fediverse-protocol-graph.png]]